nygeog/beh_public/meetings/readme.md

 https://www.dropbox.com/s/a7p09iwibft8sij/nets_modified_healthy_half_longer.gif?dl=0
 https://dl.dropboxusercontent.com/u/36281098/beh/nets/animation/nets_modified_healthy_half_longer.gif

-		Modified healthy food sources.

 			This category includes supermarkets, fruit and veggie markets, natural food stores, and fish markets.
 This indicator of healthy food access was developed for a BMI analysis, and has been modified slightly to include nut stores and fish markets for a fatty acids focus - if SMK=1 or FVM=1 or NAT=1 or FSH=1'

 ##20141007